core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 ## CBOR diagnostic notation

-Within this document, CBOR binary contents are represented using an equivalent textual form called CBOR diagnostic notation as define in {{RFC7049}} section 6.
+Within this document, CBOR binary contents are represented using an equivalent textual form called CBOR diagnostic notation as defined in {{RFC7049}} section 6.
 This notation is used strictly for documentation purposes and is never used in the data serialization.

 | CBOR content     | CBOR type | Diagnostic notation                                                     | Example            | CBOR encoding      |
 |------------------+-----------+-------------------------------------------------------------------------+--------------------+--------------------|